Budget 2023: A Profound Miss for the Right to Housing

 In this time of economic instability and rampant unaffordability, Budget 2023 ignores the federal government’s legal duty to uphold the right to adequate housing for over 1.7 million people facing deep housing precarity and homelessness every day.

 We at the National Right to Housing Network are disappointed with this year’s federal budget, which makes no structural progress towards making sure everyone has a decent place to live, preventing homelessness, or reaching the government’s own National Housing Strategy goals of a) lifting 530,000 households out of housing need by 2028, and b) ending chronic homelessness by 2030.
-This is especially frustrating given that it was this same federal government that legislated the human right to adequate housing almost four years ago via the historic National Housing Strategy Act (NHSA).
+This is especially baffling given that it was this same federal government that legislated the human right to adequate housing almost four years ago via the historic National Housing Strategy Act (NHSA).

 It’s no secret that Canada is facing a cost-of-living crisis and imminent recession.
 But at a time of economic instability, a feminist and human rights-based government must prioritize its duty to its most vulnerable, including the over 1.7 million people facing deep housing precarity and homelessness every day.